Updated on October 28, 2024

 Halfway Houses vs. Sober Living Homes

-A sober living facility is usually affiliated with a specific addiction treatment center.
-They serve as a stepping stone for people who are past inpatient treatment but still need other treatment programs for recovery.
-In general, sober living houses tend to offer more privacy and comfort than halfway houses.
+A sober living facility is usually affiliated with a specific addiction treatment center, serving as a stepping stone for people who have finished inpatient treatment but still need other treatment programs for recovery.

-Halfway houses are dorm-style living spaces owned by a government or private agency.
-They can also be more crowded than sober living homes and offer fewer amenities.
+On the other hand, halfway houses are dorm-style living spaces owned by a government or private agency.
+They can be more crowded than sober living homes and offer fewer amenities.

 If a person comes from a correctional facility, they can be court-mandated to live in a halfway house for a predetermined amount of time.
 Because of this, halfway houses can be used by the homeless or people coming out of incarceration.